pandas-dev/pandas/doc/source/enhancingperf.rst

 Plain cython
 ~~~~~~~~~~~~

-First we're going to need to import the cython magic function to ipython (for
+First we're going to need to import the cython magic function to ipython:
-cython versions  < 0.21 you can use ``%load_ext cythonmagic``):

 .. ipython:: python
    :okwarning: